-Our default position is to apply the CESS and we will make exclusions in only limited circumstances.
+Our default position is to apply the CESS and we will be careful in makeing exclusions in only limited circumstances.

-The AER may also vary, or not apply, the application of the CESS to businesses with a single asset in its RAB.
+The AER may also vary, or not apply, the application of the CESS, or not apply the CESS, to businesses with a single asset in its RAB.
 In determining whether or not to exclude, or vary, the application of the CESS to businesses with a single asset in its RAB we will take into account the factors above.

-The AER may also vary, or not apply, the application of the CESS in our NSW Renewable Energy Zone (REZ) non-contestable determinations made under the Electricity Infrastructure Investment Act 2020 (NSW) (EII Act).
-In determining whether or not to exclude, or vary, the application of the CESS in a NSW REZ non-contestable determination, we will also take into account any additional considerations that are specific to the EII framework.5
+Other state legislation, such as legislation relating to a renewable energy zone (REZ), may require the AER to make decisions about the application of the CESS - for example, a New South Wales REZ non-contestable determination made under the Electricity Infrastructure Investment Act 2020 (NSW) (EII Act).
+In these cases, the AER may decide to apply the CESS, or to vary the application of the CESS, or to not apply the CESS.
+In determining whether or not to apply the CESS, or to exclude or vary the application of the CESS, we will also take into account any additional considerations that are specific to the relevant jurisdictional framework.6